 Q: What is the first thing that you should check when problems occur with your two-way radios?

 A: The battery.
-Repairs can be costly.
+Repairs can be costly, but new batteries are not.
 If you just need a new battery, then order one – it might save you a lot of money.
 Call us for a free battery diagnostics 1-888-742-5893.

 Q. Retail stores claim that their radios can work over greater than 10 miles.
 Is this true?

 A. Yes and no. A radio can work for ten miles if nothing is in the way of transmission.
-There always seem to be obstructions and never line of sight.
-Retail store radios are never recommended for business applications and are best used as family toys.
+However, are generally obstructions, and no line-of-sight.
+Retail store radios are never recommended for business applications, and are best used for recreational outings or as toys.

 Q. Do stubby antennas work better than the standard whip antenna?

-A. Actually no, the stubby antenna receives less of a reception than the standard whip.
-Most people like the stubby antenna because it makes the radio smaller.
+A. Actually no, the stubby antenna receives a weaker reception than the standard whip.
+But most people prefer the stubby antenna because it makes the radio smaller.

 Q. Why do some 4- and 5-watt radios receive and transmit better than other radios?

-A. Some radios have a higher receive and transit sensitivity.
+A. Some radios have a higher receive and transmit sensitivity.
 The better the sensitivity, the better they receive and transmit.